RWS/studio-api-docs/apiconcepts/filetypesupport/loading_and_saving_the_settings_native.md

 ```
 ***

-Reset to Defaults
---

 Next, implement the constructor method.
-In this implementation, the constructor just calls on the ```ResetToDefaults``` of the class to set the ``Enabled`` property to its default value, which is True:
+The constructor calls `ResetToDefaults()` to set the `Enabled` property to True:

 # [C#](#tab/tabid-4)
 ```cs